LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 temp_word = "A"
 ```

-The next letter is lowercase ("n"), and is added to temp_word.
+The next letter is lowercase ("n") and is added to temp_word.

-The next letter is uppercase ("E"), and temp_word is added to the_words, and temp_word is set to the current letter ("E").
+The next letter is uppercase ("E"), thus temp_word is added to the_words, and temp_word is set to the current letter ("E").

 ```nohighlight
 Current Variables: